MTF Sex Reassignment Surgery / Sex Change

 - The patient must be in physically fit condition.

-The plastic surgery undertaken to reassign the patient’s sex from male to female involves the use of skin, tissues and sexual sensory nerves of the patient to transform the male sexual organ into a female sexual organ that is perfect in the following ways:
+SRS - Sex Reassignment Surgery changes the patient’s physical sex from male to female.
+The surgery involves the use of skin, tissues and sexual sensory nerves of the patient to transform the male genitals into a female genitals.
+The fundamental goals of SRS are:

-- The surgery will enable the patient to have as deep a vagina as her skin or the harvested colon graft would permit.
+- To create a deep of a vagina as the skin or the harvested colon / Peritoneal graft will permit.
+(6 inches 15 cm average)

-- All sexual sensory nerves would remain intact in the female clitoris to have normal sexual sensations in this area.
+- To leave all sexual sensory nerves intact to create a female clitoris so you can have normal sexual sensations in this area.

 Dr.Kamol’s Sex Reassignment Surgery Techniques: